Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     **Prerequisite:** Level 9+ Rogue
     **Cost:** 3 Cordite charge(s)

-    On impact, a cloud of putrid yellow gas spreads outward in a 20-foot-radius :aoe-sphere: Sphere.
+    On impact, a cloud of putrid yellow gas spreads outward in a **20-foot-radius :aoe-sphere: Sphere**.
 The cloud is Heavily Obscured.
 The cloud lingers in the air for 1 minute or until a strong wind (such as the one created by *Gust of Wind*) disperses it.

     Each creature that starts its turn in the Sphere must succeed on a **:d20-save: CON Save**{ .d20 } or have the Poisoned condition until the end of the current turn.
 While Poisoned in this way, the creature can't take an action or a **:rsc-b: Bonus Action**{ .rsc }.

     ---

 === "Level 13+ Rogue"

+    ---

     #### Banish to Desolation

     **Prerequisite:** Level 13+ Rogue
     **Cost:** 4 Cordite charge(s)

-    On impact, forces targets within 5-foot-radius :aoe-sphere: Sphere to make a **:d20-save: CHA Save**{ .d20 }.
+    On impact, forces targets within **5-foot-radius :aoe-sphere: Sphere**{ .em } to make a **:d20-save: CHA Save**{ .d20 }.
 On failure, the targets are transported to a place called "Cibubur", you don't know the details about this location, only the name.

     While there, the target has the Incapacitated condition for 1 minute.
 When the duration ends, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied with no memories regarding the place, only leaving the mental scar.